swr127/glow_getter/README.md

 ## MVP

 - A full-stack application with React on the front-end and Rails on the back-end
-	- React app with a minimum of 8 components
+	- React app with the components listed in the React Component Hierarchy
 	- React app using React Router
 	- Rails server with RESTful JSON endpoints
-	- Rails server with a minimum of a user table and two additional tables
+	- Rails server with a user table, product table, and a join cart table
 - A user authentication that permits a user to sign up and login
+- A user experience that involves full CRUD
+	- When the user visits the homepage for the first time, they can sign up for an account and browse products
+		- Create = create an account
+		- Read = browse products
-	- When the user is logged in, they will be able to perform the following CRUD actions on their shopping cart
+	- When the user is logged in, they will be able to perform the following actions on their shopping cart
-		- Create = add products to cart
+		- Update = add products to cart
-		- Read = view products in cart
-		- Update = update quantity of products in cart
 		- Delete = delete products from cart
-	- When the user is not logged in, they won't be able to perform the above CRUD actions on their shopping cart
+	- When the user is not logged in, they won't be able to perform the above actions on their shopping cart
 - A responsvie design with a minimum of 2 views (desktop & mobile)

 ### MVP Client